Amirmahdi-Farahmand/Guess-MyNum/README.md

 ## Files

 - `index.html`: The main HTML page and structure of the game
-- `gnumStyle.css`: Stylesheet for the game's appearance
+- `style.css`: Stylesheet for the game's appearance
-- `gnumBack.js`: Game logic and user interaction (JavaScript)
+- `script.js`: Game logic and user interaction (JavaScript)

 ---